Fast and Interpretable Protein Substructure Alignment via Optimal Transport: Plan Assessor

 \paragraph{Alignment Score with Confidence Weight Correction} The \emph{confidence weight} $\alpha \in [0, 1]$ is derived from $\Omega$ using a 2D convolution with an identity kernel $K = \sI_k \in \R^{k \times k}$ of size $k$:

-This convolution operation detects diagonal patterns in $\Omega$ and emphasizes core regions where consecutive residues in the query align with consecutive residues in the candidate.
+This convolution operation highlights continuous diagonal segments in $\Omega$ and emphasizes core regions where consecutive residues in the query align with consecutive residues in the candidate.
 A max-pooling layer then produces a scalar confidence weight $\alpha = \max_{i,j} \alpha_{ij}$, summarizing the strongest local alignment signal used to weight the similarity score and obtain the final \emph{alignment score} $\kappa = \alpha \cdot s_+ \in [0, 1]$.
 Here $s_+$ is the non-negative substructure similarity score.
 This formulation provides an intuitive and interpretable measure: $\kappa = 0$ indicates no residue matches and $\kappa = 1$ represents perfect substructure alignment.
 We follow the convention of established alignment methods (\eg TM-align \citep{zhangTMalignProteinStructure2005}) and exclude negative similarity values, since matched substructures with opposite orientations in the representation space lack meaningful biological interpretation.
-Visual examples of alignment matrices with different similarity scores are provided in Appendix~\ref{sec:alignment-matrix-visualizations}.
+See Appendix~\ref{sec:alignment-matrix-visualizations} for visual examples of alignment matrices with different similarity scores.